 Add conformance testing in RAN5 specifications (to follow at a later stage) of all Rel-17 CA combinations that fall into the category defined by the WI title.

 Note：the uplink band combination includes at least one TDD band.
-And, the uplink FDD+TDD band combinations could support NR 23dBm + NR 26dBm, NR 26dBm + NR 26dBm.
+And, the uplink FDD+TDD band combinations could support NR 23dBm + NR 26dBm, NR 26dBm + NR 26dBm, and NR 23dBm + NR 29dBm.

 The configurations of power class 1.5 UE for NR CA band combinations are defined in the table 1 below: